matejlou/tetrapal/README.md

 Tetrapal* tetrapal_new(const float *points, const int size);
 ```

-Creates a new tessellation from an existing palette.
+Creates a new triangulation from an existing palette.
 The parameter `*points` should be a pointer to a buffer of 3D coordinates in the following format:

 $$\Huge{[x_0, y_0, z_0, x_1, y_1, z_1, ... x_{size-1}, y_{size-1}, z_{size-1]}}$$

 Where `size` is the number of points represented in the buffer.
 Internally, points are indexed according to the order they appear in the buffer, where the starting index is 0.
 If successful this function will return an opaque pointer to the Tetrapal data structure, otherwise it will return `NULL`.

 Tetrapal expects coordinate values to be in the range 0.0 to 1.0; values beyond this range will be clamped.
-Coordinates are then transformed and represented as integers with 16 bits of precision.
+Internally, coordinates are transformed and represented as integers with 16 bits of precision.

 ## Free Triangulation